6 good tranquilizers for dogs & when to use them

 5. st. john's wort - against anxiety and depression

 St. John's wort serves us as a last option before taking chemical drugs.
-But the herb has not only a mood enhancing and anxiety-relieving effect on humans - but also on our four-legged friends.
+But the herb has not only a mood enhancing and anxiety-relieving effect in humans - but also in our dogs.

 The best effect is achieved in combination with valerian.
 Regarding the correct dose, it is recommended to contact your veterinarian beforehand.
 He will give you more information about the dosage once he knows the weight and size of your dog.